terraform-community-modules/tf_aws_availability_zones/README.md

   * secondary - The secondary AZ (always defined)
   * tertiary - The third AZ (may not be defined!)
   * list_all - A comma seperated list of all AZs
-  * count - The number of AZs in this account/region
+  * az_count - The number of AZs in this account/region

 ## Example: